 The problems with YouTube TV

 YouTube TV offers DVR service, broadcast networks and sports channels.
 Once you get past that, it pretty much falls flat since it only offers less than 40 channels.
 It doesn’t offer any Viacom channels (see Playstation Vue review), in addition to forgoing AMC, TBS, TNT, CNN and Food Network.
-That means that YouTube TV customers miss out on most of the March Madness basketball games.

 The problems with Sling TV